LSilver17/AIDvise/README.md

 The following need to be installed for this quickstart guide:

 - pip
 - Node.js 24.14.0
 - Next.js 16.1.6
 - Python 3.12.x

-In addition, the following API keys must be gathered:
+In addition, the user must gather these API keys:

+### Required
-    - Anthropic
+- #### Anthropic
+    - Go to https://platform.claude.com and create an account
+    - Buy token credits under Profile (Bottom Left) -> Organization Settings -> Billing
+    - Generate and copy a key in API keys

+### Optional

 ## Setup